Broken Bottle Alley

 ---

 Kenny liked Burger King.
 The Whopper here tasted just like the Whopper in Detroit, which was one of the few things that was the same.
-And if he showed these kids he wasn’t afraid of their stupid babytown alley, then he’d get even more street cred.
+And if he showed these kids he wasn’t afraid of their stupid babytown alley, he’d earn even more street cred.
+He turned to wave Steven’s backpack at him.
+“Come and get it, Sissy.
+It’ll be waitin’ for you in the alley.”

-He turned around to wave Steven’s backpack at him.
-“Come get it, Sissy.
-It’ll be waiting for you in the alley.”
-As they crossed over to the deteriorated downtown area from the BK at Fourth and Elm, the shadows were definitely getting longer and most of the shopkeepers had already closed their doors for the night.
-There weren’t but a few vagrants hanging around and they looked like they were more like zombies in clothes.
+As they crossed over to the deteriorated downtown area from the BK at Fourth and Elm, the shadows were growing and most of the shopkeepers had already closed their doors for the night.
+A few vagrants hung around, slow-moving like zombies.

 “Which way now?”
 Kenny called out.

 “Um, it’s about three blocks ahead.”
 They were walking down Fourth Street, where even this close to Elm, the buildings were abandoned.
-Many of the store owners had moved to the new strip malls just on the outskirts of town.
-There was talk of just tearing down the “historic district” and replacing it with a park or a mall, but no one wanted to actually pay for it.
+Many of the store owners had moved to the new strip malls on the outskirts of town.
+There was talk of tearing down the “historic district” and replacing it with a park or a mall, but no one wanted to pay for it.

 Steven lagged a block behind the bully gang, keeping sight of his backpack and already feeling dread.
 His Mom didn’t want him anywhere near this part of town.
-Not even to go to Burger King unless it was with an adult.
+Not even to go to Burger King unless he was with an adult.

-The boys with Kenny also were trying to be brave, but they were in unfamiliar territory.
+The boys with Kenny were also trying to be brave, but they were in unfamiliar territory.
 Never a reason to go into this area, just Kenny being macho and each one of them trying not to be the next Steven.

 “Over there,” pointed the concert t-shirt kid.